Emtinan98/Backend-Project/README.md

 - Display and browse all the Comics.
 - Display and browse all the readers.
 - Every Reader can get point if he write a feedback.
-- A display panel for the top 10 readers
+- A display panel for the top 10 readers.
+- can view top 10 Comics.

 ## User Stories
 - Type of users: Admin, Reader , and Visitor.